How Machines Communicate Using MAC Addresses

 | "Source MAC is optional" | The source MAC is required for replies (e.g., TCP handshakes). |

-Practical Example: A Simple LAN
+Practical Example: Communication in a LAN

 - Destination MAC:

-BB:BB:BB:BB:BB:BB(PC B’s MAC). - Source MAC:
+BB:BB:BB:BB:BB:BB(Device B’s MAC). - Source MAC:

-AA:AA:AA:AA:AA:AA(PC A’s MAC).
+AA:AA:AA:AA:AA:AA(Device A’s MAC).

 - Destination MAC:

-- PC B checks the destination MAC:
+- Device B checks the destination MAC:

 - Matches its own MAC → accepts and processes the frame.

-Beyond the Basics: Advanced Considerations
+Advanced Considerations

 Broadcast and Multicast MAC Addresses